MaxGoh/flyt-fullstack-recruitment-test/Answers to technical questions.md

 1. Changing from passing accessToken from query params to header, like this `Authorization: ${accessToken}`
 2. From what I have retrieved, `menusAvailable: [1469]` should be returned as `menusAvailable: 1469` instead.
 It's just a waste of developer's time to extract out a single value.

+#### Additional Comment

+From my personal perspective, a Full-stack Engineer is someone who understands and develop on both ends in the system architecture, from development to deployment.

+This was a great mini-project, It's great for testing Front-end Engineers.
+However, as an applicant, I would say that this is not a good test to test for Full-stack engineers as I built this webapp purely working on the client side.

+Perhaps, for future tests.
+Flyt can request a mini-portion of building some RESTful APIs on their own using certain frameworks, as well as requiring them to deploy to a Linux server for DevOps skillsets.

+Thank You.